wjakob/nanobind/docs/api_core.rst

 The following annotations can be specified using the variable-length ``Extra`` parameter of the constructor :cpp:func:`class_::class_`.

-Besides the below options, also refer to the :cpp:class:`signature` which is usable in both function and class bindings.
+Besides the below options, also refer to the :cpp:class:`sig` which is usable in both function and class bindings.
 It can be used to override class declarations in generated :ref:`stubs <stubs>`,